People with epilepsy

 - Share the campaign key messages, infographics and posters.
 Could you take a picture holding them?

-- Share pictures of how your involvement in SUDEP Action Day, to shout about SUDEP and epilepsy risks
+- Share pictures of how you’re getting involved in SUDEP Action Day to shout about SUDEP and epilepsy risks

 - Show you support the day with a SUDEP Action Day iron on T-shirt Transfer

-- Use the campaign hashtag #5forEpilepsySafety to spread the word
+- Use the campaign hashtag #5forEpilepsySafety and #SUDEPActionDay2019 to spread the word

 - Change your social media cover here